Masters of superyachts and ships of 100m (328ft) or more in length must make sure that their vessels have a whistle, a bell and a gong on board.

 While the Rules of the Road do not make for stimulating bedtime reading, unless one is studying for their captain’s license, they do contain an interesting set of guidelines pertaining to the equipment for sound signals.

-Masters of superyachts and ships of 100m (328ft) or more in length must make sure that their vessels have a whistle, a bell and a gong on board.
 According to the rules, bells and gongs are to be constructed of ‘corrosion-resistant material and designed to give a clear tone’.
 And for that gong, ‘the tone and sound cannot be confused with that of the bell’.
-A quick perusal of specialty ship chandler catalogues reveals that a brass signal gong, 0.5m in diameter with a hammer striker, can be had for under $300.
+A quick perusal of specialty ship chandler catalogs reveals that a brass signal gong, 0.5m in diameter with a hammer striker, can be had for under $300.
 Neither the bell nor the gong should be used as the signal for dinner being served.

 In the next two articles in this series, the details of Rule 34 and Rule 35 will be explained.
 The Maneuvering and Warning Signals Rule covers course alterations, operation in a narrow channel, nearing an obscured bend and signals for dangerous situations.
 The Sound Signals in Restricted Visibility Rule highlights vessels underway, whether encumbered or not encumbered, and also when they are at anchor or aground.